mehulagg/gitlab/doc/api/graphql/getting_started.md

 [GitLab GraphQL Schema](reference/index.md) outlines which objects and fields are available for clients to query and their corresponding data types.

-Example: Get only the names of all the projects the currently logged in user can access (up to a limit, more on that later) in the group `gitlab-org`.
+Example: Get only the names of all the projects the currently logged in user can access (up to a limit) in the group `gitlab-org`.

 ```graphql